All Share (J203) = 112 197

 The first listed currency of a currency pair is referred to as the base currency, and the second currency is noted as the quote currency.
 Currency pairs compare the value of one currency to another—the base currency versus the quote currency.

-What is an Exotic Pair and is it similar to Major Forex Pairs?
+What is an Exotic Pair, and is it similar to Major Forex Pairs?

 Exotic currency pairs refer to currency pairs that are made up of a major currency paired with the currency of an emerging or a strong but smaller economy from a global perspective such as Hong Kong or Singapore.